phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 * General project setup is done
 * `UserResource` is able to return profile of the user.
 * `UserProfileDaoInMemory` implements storage of the user profile in memory.
-* POJOs representing commands are there.

 ## Your goal

-Your goal is to finish the implementation started by Gabriel mantaining the same style and test coverage.
+Your goal is to finish the implementation started by Gabriel maintaining the same style and test coverage.
 What's still missing:

 * Endpoint to accept commands.
 * Logic to process different command types and update the user profile accordingly.
 * We were not sure, but maybe we have to accept commands in batches and not one by one?

-You are expected to work in the feature branch on GitHub and create a pull request when you are done.
+You are expected to work in your own Git repository and send us a link to it when you are done.
 Feel free to commit as often and as granularly as you want, we like to see the progress in thinking!
-We provide feedback on the trial task regardless of the result, since we think it's the least we can do for the candidates that heavily invested time into the trial task.

 ## What's next?

 In the end we will print the diff and send to Gabriel via paper mail, so he will be able to review it as well :).

+## A bit more serious

+* This is a trial task for a developer position, the story above is a joke.
+* We provide feedback on the trial task regardless of the result, since we think it's the least we can do for the candidates that heavily invested time into the trial task.
+* Trial task will not be compensated or paid.

 ## How to?